wuzhengy/TAU/Key Tech Decisions.md

 * One year stateful
-TAU blockchain will only keep a chain state for one year, any state beyond will be forgotten forever.
+TAU blockchain will only keep a chain state for 1000 days, any state beyond will be forgotten forever.
 This will make the blockchain in flat size, good for phones.
 You can view this as **epoch stateful mining** and **stateless verification** combined.
-- mining need be stateful for the recent 1 year
+- mining need be stateful with 1000 x 288 blocks information.
 - verification could be purely stateless.